 Am I eligible for Fee Remission?

 We do everything we can to make learning affordable to everyone.
-The Full Fee detailed on our course pages is an already subsidised cost which takes into account the Department for Education’s contribution to your learning.
-For some courses, such as our English and maths, Family Learning and Mental Health curriculums, our courses are free to all learners who have never previously attended those courses, or achieved a similar learning aim.
+The Full Fee detailed on our course pages is an already subsidised cost which takes into account the Department for Work & Pensions’ contribution to your learning.
+For some courses, such as our English and maths, Family Learning and Mental Health curriculums, our classes are free to all learners who have never previously attended those courses, or achieved a similar learning aim.

 For courses which are fee-paying, we offer a 70% or 100% fee reduction for learners who wouldn’t otherwise be able to afford their learning.
-To be eligible for either the 70% Reduced Fee, or to attend your course for free, you would need to fall into one of the 3 fee remission categories detailed below.
-Our Fee Remission categories are set in-line with the Department for Education’s funding rules, and are subject to annual change in advance of courses which start in a new academic year.
-Call us on Freephone 0800 988 0308, or visit us in-person at one of our centres, if you need advice.
+To be eligible for either the 70% Reduced Fee, or to attend your course for free, you would need to fall into one of the four fee remission categories detailed below.
+Our Fee Remission categories are set inline with the Department for Work & Pensions’ funding rules, and are subject to annual change in advance of courses which start in a new academic year.

 State Benefits

-If you are not in receipt of state benefits, but your annual income is below £27,976.16 (before deductions), you may be entitled to pay the 70% Reduced Cost for your course.
-In some cases, your course may be FREE.
+If you do not meet any of the criteria above, but your annual income is below £28,733.50 (before deductions), you will be entitled to pay the 70% Reduced Cost for our mainstream courses.
+Note: We cannot apply fee remissions on non-funded courses.

 Can I pay by instalments?